scottmaloney/springboard/_posts/2015-03-getting-started-with-bowtie-and-jekyll.md

 ...
 ```

-Once our changes have been reviewed - generally by someone who's not you, but in any case,
+Once our changes have been reviewed - generally by someone who's not you,
-it's always good to make a sanity check, we're ready to push to production:
+it's always good to make a sanity check - we're ready to push to production:

 ```bash
 $ git checkout production